Zurich, Montana: History

 Sometime around 1887, Great Northern Railway officials named one of their main line sidings Zurich, for the city in Switzerland.
 A post office was established in 1907.
 In 1913 the townsite was platted.
 In 1923, a population increase was occasioned by the arrival of Volga Germans seeking employment in sugar beet farming.

 Climate

 According to the Köppen Climate Classification system, Zurich has a semi-arid climate, abbreviated "BSk" on climate maps.

 Education

 Zurich educates students from kindergarten through 8th grade.

+Transportation

+Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
+The nearest station is located in Havre, 31 mi to the west.

 Notable person

 Zurich is the birthplace of Mike Tilleman.